signalfx/integrations/signalfx-org-metrics/docs/sf.org.numInactiveTimeSeries.md

 ---
 ### sf.org.numInactiveTimeSeries

 Total number of previously active metric time series (MTS) that are no longer active.
-(Use `sf.org.numActiveTimeSeries` to see how many MTS are active.) **QUESTION FOR REVIEWER: I'm assuming this is just MTS, correct?**
+(Use `sf.org.numActiveTimeSeries` to see how many MTS are active.)

 Dimension(s): `orgId`